 With that said, we don’t always get travel insurance.
 We follow a basic rule.
 If we plan on doing anything physical, anything that could get us injured, then we’ll definitely get insurance.
 If not, then we may not since our credit cards entitle us to free basic travel insurance anyway (except medical).
 So it really depends on the trip.

-When we do feel the need for it, then we’ll buy insurance from World Nomads or SafetyWing.
-They’re both trusted travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for more information.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+When we do feel the need for it, then we’ll buy insurance from SafetyWing or Heymondo.
+They’re travel insurance providers often used by many long-term travelers.
+Follow the links to get a free quote from SafetyWing or Heymondo.
+Will Fly for Food readers get 5% off on Heymondo by using our link.

 You’ll find two-pronged round or flat sockets in Thailand, either Type A, Type B, Type C, or Type F. Be sure to bring the right power adapters for your devices.
 Electrical voltage is 220V and the standard frequency is 50Hz.